What Is Contemporary Art? An In-Depth Look at the Modern-Day Movement

 Photo: Stock Photos from mundissima/Shutterstock

-Contemporary art is continuously evolving and more artists are taking advantage of new technology to further their creativity.
+Contemporary art is continuously evolving, and more artists are taking advantage of new technology to further their creativity.
 This includes code-generated art, which can produce everything from abstract pieces to futuristic vector portraits.
 As advances in artificial intelligence continue, some artists are using the technology to create hyperrealistic portraits that test the boundary between reality and imagination.

 Crypto art, which takes advantage of blockchain technology, has been picking up steam since 2020.
 With digital artist Beeple making a landmark $69 million sale at Christie‘s with his NFT collage, more artists and fine art institutions are seeing the possibilities in this form of art.
 Crypto art is allowing digital artists to monetize work that may have been previously difficult to sell.
-The boom in NFT art is allowing artists who create ephemeral pieces— whether installations, performances, or murals—to be compensated and collected in a manner that was previously unheard of.
+The 2021 boom in NFT art allowed artists who create ephemeral pieces— whether installations, performances, or murals—to be compensated and collected in a manner that was previously unheard of.

 Famous Contemporary Artists